Funding for Impact

 - Episcopal Presbyterian Health Trust

-EPHT, formally the Episcopal Presbyterian Charitable Health and Medical Trust, is dedicated to providing access to health care for under-served populations.
-Our mission grew out of a commitment to a healthcare ministry in our community and is stewarded by volunteer leadership from both the Episcopal and Presbyterian faiths.
+The Episcopal Presbyterian Health Trust (EPHT) is dedicated to providing access to health care for underserved communities.
+EPHT’s mission grew out of a commitment to a healthcare ministry and is stewarded by volunteer leadership from both the Episcopal and Presbyterian faiths.

 - Gateway Regional Environment Fund